yangluo-geol/yangluo-geol.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Geochemistry, University of California, Santa Barbara, 2024-now
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Mineralogy, Petrology, Mineral Deposit Geology, University of Chinese Academy of Sciences, 2021-2024
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Geology, Chengdu University of Technology, 2016-2020

 Work experience
 ======